awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 For more information about Amazon SNS, see [https://aws\.amazon\.com/sns/](http://aws.amazon.com/sns/) and [https://docs\.aws\.amazon\.com/sns/](https://docs.aws.amazon.com/sns/)\.

 ## Amazon Simple Queue Service<a name="amazon-simple-queuing-service-sqs"></a>

+**Note**
+This section only applies to AWS ParallelCluster versions up to and including version 2\.11\.4\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of Amazon Simple Queue Service\.

 Amazon Simple Queue Service \(Amazon SQS\) holds notification sent from Auto Scaling, notifications sent through Amazon SNS, and notifications sent from the compute nodes\.
 Amazon SQS decouples the sending of notifications from the receiving of notifications\.
 This allows the head node to handle notifications through a polling process\.
 In this process, the head node runs Amazon SQSwatcher and polls the queue\.
 Auto Scaling and the compute nodes post messages to the queue\.